casualuser/compound-angular/README.md

 Coangular is a Compound and Angular crossbreed of Yo (Yeoman) and Compound generators for a hybrid MVC-MVVM workflow & fullstack.

+**Note:** Compound is itself more or less qualified as a "fullstack" in that recent code allows UI to reflect controllers and ORM in the browser which is similar to the goal of Angular -- to bind data to view templates in the client.

 Our goal is to use these underlying projects as-is, and perhaps monkey patching code if necessary, in order to get a hybrid stack rolling.